daysantace/AceInvaders/README.md

 [**Install (GitHub Desktop)**](https://desktop.github.com/) | [**(Git Bash)**](https://git-scm.com/downloads)<br>
 You can use any Git application, but we reccommend either GitHub Desktop or Git Bash for their ease of use.<br>
 Git is the source control management software for GitHub, and thus Ace Invaders.
 To be able to pull Ace Invaders to your computer and push it back to GitHub, you must use Git.<br>
-**Do not use GameMaker Studio 2's built-in source control!**
+**Do not use GameMaker: Studio 2's built-in source control!**

-#### GameMaker Studio 2
+#### GameMaker: Studio 2
 [**Install**](https://accounts.yoyogames.com/downloads)<br>
-GameMaker Studio 2 is the software that is used to develop Ace Invaders.<br>
+GameMaker: Studio 2 is the software that is used to develop Ace Invaders.<br>
 Please note you will need a YoYo Games account to download it.<br>
-It is, in theory, possible to develop without GameMaker Studio 2, but you will not be able to access some features like sprite editing or testing if you use a standard code editor or IDE (such as Visual Studio Code).
+It is, in theory, possible to develop without GameMaker: Studio 2, but you will not be able to access some features like sprite editing or testing if you use a standard code editor or IDE (such as Visual Studio Code).
 <br>
 Please pull the repo to your PC first before making edits locally, and then push to the main repo once done.<br>
 If a merge conflict rises, please independently resolve it with the branch you wish to merge to.
 If the two branches cannot be resolved properly, the older branch will take priority.<br>